sonikaboyapally/Projects/README.md

  ---prediction of poker hand using an iterative approach instead of machine learning approach, because sometimes simple things work!

 # Sentiment Analysis on Customer Reviews
- ---wordclouds to visualize the most talked about topics, textblob to analyze the polarity and sentiment
+ ---collecting the data, using wordclouds to visualize the most talked about topics, textblob to analyze the polarity and sentiment

 # Customer Booking Prediction
  ---exploratory analysis using python, pandas, visualization libraries.
 Cross validation technique to evalute different classification models and built the best performing model(XGB Classifier)